exercism/website-copy/tracks/python/exercises/armstrong-numbers/mentoring.md

 ### Talking points

-Students unfamiliar with `sum()` may use a for loop and sum up the values themselves:
+Students unfamiliar with `sum()` may use a for loop to add the values themselves:

 ```python
 def is_armstrong(number):